imminfo/tcr/README.md

 tcR
 ===

 *The package is no longer supported.
-If you would like to please complete a survey on immune repertoire analysis and help us understand what features should we definitely implement.
+If you would like to help us understand how we can improve the quality of your research and what features we should add that suit your needs, please complete a survey on immune repertoire analysis and help us understand what features should we definitely implement.
 Link to the survey: https://goo.gl/forms/RcLqJwkUPNfKfaOw2*

 tcR is a platform designed for TCR and Ig repertoire data analysis in R after preprocessing data with software tools for CDR3 extraction and gene segments aligning (MiTCR, MiXCR, MiGEC, ImmunoSEQ, IMSEQ, etc.).
 With the power and flexibility of R language and procedures supported by tcR users can perform advanced statistical analysis of TCR and Ig repertoires.
 The package was published in BMC Bioinformatics, please cite if you use it: